apollographql/router/.changesets/fix_bryn_datadog_upstream_sampling_decision_test.md

 To get accurate APM metrics all spans must be sent to the datadog agent with a `psr` or `sampling.priority` attribute set appropriately to record the sampling decision.

-`datadog_agent_sampling` option in the router.yaml enables this behavior and should be used when exporting to the datadog agent via OTLP.
+`preview_datadog_agent_sampling` option in the router.yaml enables this behavior and should be used when exporting to the datadog agent via OTLP.
 It is automatically enabled for the Datadog native exporter.

 ```yaml